INTRODUCTION – How Does The Indian Govt Budget 2022 Affect NRIs?

 Every year, the Union Budget of India is presented in the Parliament by the finance minister of India.
 This year, it was presented by Nirmala Seetharaman on 1st February 2020.
-The budget focusses mainly on five points: farmers, rural population, middle-class citizens, job creation and MSMEs.
-Here we take a look at how the budget affects Non-Resident Indians (NRIs), seafarers and other non-resident taxpayers in India.
+The budget focuses mainly on five points: farmers, rural population, middle-class citizens, job creation, and MSMEs.
+Here we take a look at how the budget affects Non-Resident Indians (NRIs), seafarers, and other non-resident taxpayers in India.

 Indian Govt Budget 2022

 The Union Budget for the fiscal year 2022-23 was presented in the Lok Sabha by the Union Minister of Finance, Nirmala Seetharaman, on 1 February 2020.
-This is the first budget of the Modi government after it was re-elected in the 2019 Indian general election.
+This is the first budget after re-election in the 2019 Indian general election.
 The key points of the budget are:

 - – Achieving a $5 trillion economy by 2025